Masked and Permuted Implicit Context Learning for Scene Text Recognition: Method

 \section{Method}

-The proposed method, as illustrated in Figure~\ref{architecture}, comprises a ViT-based encoder and a Masked and Permuted Decoder (MP-decoder).
-The encoder is responsible for extracting visual features from the input image and predicting the length of the word.
-Subsequently, the MP-decoder employs the unification of MLM and PLM to decode the visual representations into the final predicted text with context embedding.
-This unified approach takes advantage of both MLM and PLM, allowing the model to effectively learn and leverage contextual information during the decoding process.
+Our model contains a ViT-based encoder and a Masked and Permuted Decoder (MP-decoder) as shown in Fig.~\ref{architecture}.
+The encoder is used for visual feature extraction and length prediction.
+The MP-decoder unifies MLM and PLM to decode the visual features into the final texts.